 SUB-INTERN

 The nephrology rotation is offered continuously as a four-week rotation at the University of Nebraska Medical Center.
 Students participate in the evaluation and treatment of inpatients and outpatients with kidney disease, hypertension, and electrolyte/acid-base disorders.
 Daily inpatient rounds are oriented to bedside teaching and are supplemented by a seminar and lecture series on the range of nephrology topics important for primary care and specialists.
 Students see patients for initial evaluation and follow-up with the nephrology team.
 There are at least three scheduled conferences every week.
 Students will also have experiences with transplant nephrology and outpatient nephrology.
-By request, students may take a transplant nephrology rotation or as a research rotation under the direction of an individual faculty member.
+By request (IMED 729), students may take a transplant nephrology rotation or as a research rotation under the direction of an individual faculty member.
+Rotation information will be sent out to students prior to the start of the rotation.
+This rotation will count towards IMED CST Inpatient Requirements.
 Rotations Offered: Each 4 weeks.

 Typically Offered: FALL/SPR